Together-Java/ModernJava/src/loops_iii/iterable_and_iterator.md

 ```

 [^remove]: There is actually one more method: `remove`.
-Not all `Iterator`s support it so we'll cover it whonce we've introduced more `Iterable` things.
+Not all `Iterator`s support it so we'll cover it once we've introduced more `Iterable` things.

 [^important]: I think this is important to know because otherwise it won't make sense when you run in to things you can loop over but don't have `.get`/`[]`, `